 The policy sets out the approval process for:

 - developing new programmes

-- making major changes to existing programmes
+- making intermediate and major changes to existing programmes

 - making minor changes to existing programmes.